Correlation and Hedging

 w1(r1r2),(6) w_1 (r_1 - r_2), \tag{6}

-Clearly, this position may reduce our portfolio variance dramatically, and this works because we took an opposite position in the two positively correlated assets.
+Clearly, this position may reduce our portfolio variance, and this works because we took an opposite position in the two positively correlated assets.
 This makes intuitive sense.
 If two assets are perfectly correlated, then they are the same asset in some sense, just scaled by their respective idiosyncratic variances.
-So we can hedge them against each other, with a net long positions in the asset with higher expected return.
+So we can hedge them against each other, with a net long position in the asset with the higher expected return.

-And what if the two assets are perfectly anti-correlated?
+Next, imagine these two assets are perfectly anti-correlated.
 Then ρ=1\rho = -1, and we just pick w1=w2w_1 = w_2.
 Then our portfolio variance is again Equation 66, while our expected return is

 w1(r1+r2).(7) w_1 (r_1 + r_2). \tag{7}